Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: The joint supporting subspace

-In this section we provide two characterizations of the joint facial subspace.
-The next result shows the relation of the joint facial subspace to the individual convex sets, and builds towards the first characterization. \begin{proposition}[The joint facial subspace reveals faces] For convex sets $C, D \subseteq \mathbb{R}^n$, and $T_a=T_a(C, D)$,
+In this section we provide two main characterizations of the joint supporting subspace.
+The next result builds towards the first characterization, describing the relation of the joint supporting subspace with the individual convex sets. \begin{lemma}[The joint supporting subspace reveals faces] For convex sets $C, D \subseteq \mathbb{R}^n$, and $T_a=T_a(C, D)$,

-\end{proposition} For the first characterization we require a subspace that is related to $F_C(C \cap D)$.
-This subspace, the \emph{generated facial subspace}, is central to our theory, as is made clear in \Cref{loc:body.nested_normals_and_facial_subspaces}.
-There, we will re-introduce this object in a motivated way, in~\Cref{loc:generated_facial_subspace.statement}. \begin{definition}[Preliminary definition of the generated facial subspace] Given a convex set $C \subseteq \mathbb{R}^n$ with $S \subseteq C$ non-empty, define the \emph{facial subspace} of $C$ \emph{generated} by $S \subseteq C$ to be
+\end{lemma} Next we introduce the \emph{generated supporting subspace}, which is central to our theory.
+This is made clear in \Cref{loc:body.a_framework_for_local_face_lattices}, where we re-introduce this object in motivated fashion in~\Cref{loc:generated_supporting_subspace.statement}. \begin{definition}[Preliminary definition of the generated supporting subspace] Given a convex set $C \subseteq \mathbb{R}^n$ with $S \subseteq C$ non-empty, define the \emph{supporting subspace} of $C$ \emph{generated} by $S \subseteq C$ to be

-\end{definition} The next theorem is our first characterization of the joint facial subspace. \begin{theorem}[Characterization through generated faces] The joint facial subspace of $C, D \subseteq \mathbb{R}^n$ is
+\end{definition} The next theorem is our first characterization of the joint supporting subspace. \begin{theorem}[Characterization through generated faces] The joint supporting subspace of $C, D \subseteq \mathbb{R}^n$ is